Teamolduser/Tv/README.md

-# Note:
-**@queenanya/baileys is another version of Baileys that was originally created by Adhiraj Singh. @queenanya/baileys is Maintained and Up-to-dated with all lestest feature [Thanks for Visiting Here If You Any Questions/Query Please Open A Issue In GitHub Repository]**

-## Maintainer Of @queenanya/baileys
- ** •Team PikaBotz. **

-# QueenAnya/Baileys - Typescript/Javascript WhatsApp Web API
+# Baileys - Typescript/Javascript WhatsApp Web API

 ### Important Note

 This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with or endorsed by WhatsApp.
 Use at your own discretion.
 Do not spam people with this.
 We discourage any stalkerware, bulk or automated messaging usage.

 #### Liability and License Notice
-Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/queenanya/Baileys/blob/master/LICENSE).
+Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/WhiskeySockets/Baileys/blob/master/LICENSE).
 The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
 The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
 ##